ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 Command Line Utility

 This application is what is called a command line utility.
 To use it:
 1: first edit the supplied text file named "RM-Python-config.ini".
 This can be done using the Windows NotePad app.
 The file contains options and required configuration settings.

 2: Double click the TestExternalFiles file.
 This momentarily displays the black command console window and at the same time, generates the report text file.
-   (7,000 media files requires about 3 seconds run time for 4 features turned on without hash file.
+(7,000 media files requires about 3 seconds run time for 5 features turned on without hash file.
 Generating a hash file for 7,000 files takes about a minute.)

 3  Open the Report text file in Notepad.
 The file will contain the report results.
+A HASH text file, when requested, is generated at the user configured location.

 ======================================================================
 Features

-The utility performs several functions, as specified in the ini file Options section:
+The utility performs several functions, as configured in the RM-Python-config.ini file's Options section, either separately or in combination:

 CHECK_FILES
    Checks that each file referenced in the RM database actually